-You don't always have to paying thousands, let alone tens of thousands of dollars for inhouse video streaming.
+You don't always have to pay thousands, let alone tens of thousands of dollars for inhouse video streaming.

 What’s more, the technologies needed to conduct actual real-time video streaming are now suddenly simple and affordable enough for virtually any organisation to seriously consider.